Last Updated on April 18, 2023

 Schnoodles are perfect with children and tend to live long and healthy lives.

-2. The Miniature Schnauzer and Yorkie mix (or the Snorkie)
+2. Yorkie & Miniature Schnauzer mix (AKA Snorkie)

 Likely winning the award for the cutest small dog on this list, the Snorkie has long silky hair and floppy ears that hang around their eyes.